Jersey City Traumatic Brain Injury Lawyer

 A doctor’s evaluation will document your injury and create a medical record that may serve as evidence if you need to file a brain injury lawsuit.
 Be sure to save medical bills, and receipts for other expenses you incur during your treatment.
 You may seek reimbursement for these costs as well as the cost of future treatment, physical assistance, disability, and other damages if you choose to take legal action against the individual or business that caused your injury.

-Contact a Jersey City personal injury lawyer at Davis, Saperstein & Salomon to discuss the details of your accident and to understand your legal options.
+Contact a Jersey City personal injury attorney at Davis, Saperstein & Salomon to discuss the details of your accident and to understand your legal options.
 Be sure to have available any evidence that you secured at the scene and your medical bills, records of time missed from work, and other financial documents.

 Do not discuss your accident with the insurance company representing the liable party.
 While the insurance company may claim that it will take care of you and that you do not need to worry about hiring an attorney, the truth is that insurance companies are motivated to protect their bottom line They will try to resolve all claims for as little money as possible.
 Let your attorney handle discussions and negotiation with the insurance companies so that your claim will be protected and handled the right way.